hazlamahedich/seomax-newsetup/e2e-tests/implementation-report.md

 **Implementation**: `e2e-tests/report-generation.spec.ts`

 These tests verify the report generation process, export capabilities, scheduling options, customization features, and data visualization.
 The tests include validation for UI elements, export functionality, and data accuracy.

+The SEO Audit PDF export functionality test specifically:
+1. Navigates to the project's SEO Audit section
+2. Checks for completed audit reports
+3. Tests the PDF export button functionality using the SEOAuditPdfButton component
+4. Verifies the PDF generation loading/success states
+5. Includes fallback to create a new audit if no completed reports exist

 ## Test Environment Setup